gregjacobs/Class.js/README.md

 			// newClass is the class that was just created.
 We can't yet reference it as MyClass
 			// until the Class() function returns.
 It will also apply to subclasses as well.

-			// Attach a static, unique id to each class/subclass newClass.uniqueId = ++counter;  // `counter` defined above
+			// Attach a static, unique id to this class, and each subclass extended from this one newClass.uniqueId = ++counter;  // `counter` defined above }
-		}
 	}